 The rigid harness (safety bar) keeps popping out of the handle bar compartment (not Recliner or All In One)?

 To secure the rigid harness on your Smart Trike, make sure that the bolt for the seat is placed in the correct hole on the body.
-The harness should then clip into the handlebars first and then over the back of the seat to secure it into place.
+The harness should clip into the handlebars first and then over the back of the seat to secure it into place.
 With the classic models, Zoo, Deluxe, Steer & Grow etc. the seat must be screwed into the front hole on the body and with the Lollipop, Bonbon, Cookie and Candy and “Touch Steering” models the seat must be secured in the back hole on the body.
-With these models please make sure that all lugs and grooves are lined up and clicked securely into place in the seat and the rigid harness.
+With these models please make sure that all lugs and grooves are lined up and clicked securely into place on the seat and the rigid harness.

 My trike will not steer using the parent handle at the back, or will not steer much or more to one side than the other?
 (Not “Touch Steering”)